kubevault/kubevault/docs/guides/monitoring/vault-server/builtin.md

 configmap/prometheus-server-conf created
 ```

-> Note: Yaml files used in this tutorial are stored in [docs/examples](/docs/examples)
+> Note: YAML files used in this tutorial are stored in [docs/examples](/docs/examples)

 ## Monitor Vault server